RISE: Robust Imitation through Stochastic Encoding: Experiments

 \subsection{Franka Manipulator Task}

 In this task, a Franka Panda manipulator must reach a parameterized goal while avoiding obstacles in its workspace.
 For this experiment, we have used safe-panda-gym simulation environment \cite{SafePandaGym, gallouedec2021pandagym}.
-The state representation of the manipulator consists of its Cartesian position, $s = (x, y, z)$.
 The action space comprises end-effector displacement, $a = (dx, dy, dz)$, applied through Position Control.
-The environment includes static and dynamic obstacles, where obstacle positions, sizes, and velocities are sampled to introduce variability.
-This setup forces the manipulator to dynamically adjust its trajectory while respecting safety constraints.

-\textbf{Expert Data Generation:} Expert demonstrations are collected using the same collision cone-based CBF approach, with datasets generated from randomized initial manipulator states($s$), ($\mathcal{O}$---position, velocity, and radius), and goal position ($\mathcal{G}$).
-This ensures collision-free trajectories for safe reaching.

-\textbf{Evaluation and Comparative Analysis:} We evaluate the performance across 1000 sampled test scenarios, ensuring expert demonstrations adhere to safety and reachability conditions.
-Figure~\ref{fig: Baseline_comparison} summarizes the results.
-GenOSIL outperforms both GC-BC and C-PPO in terms of safety and reach rates.
-While C-PPO achieves commendable safety performance, its goal-reaching capability is compromised, and GC-BC achieves a higher reach rate but at the cost of safety.
-GenOSIL demonstrates an effective balance between task completion and collision avoidance, validating its application to dynamic robotic manipulation.